oernster/ClearBudget/DEVELOPMENT-README.md

 ruff check .       # lint (default rules plus the blind-handler rules)
 ```

-The suite is Qt-free and runs clean in one process: the fragile widget-level
+The suite is Qt-free and runs in one process: the fragile widget-level
 PySide6 tests were removed and the UI layer is excluded from the coverage gate
 (see `.coveragerc`).
 Pure UI-layer logic is still tested without a `QApplication`
 under `tests/ui_logic`.
 Tests use real implementations and hand-written fakes, no